We Are Meant To Be In Community

 At Accord Network we create a community where Christ-centered organizations, churches, and individuals leverage their combined learning to achieve the best in relief and development.

 We help our members reach their full potential by operating in community—sharing knowledge, skills, and support with one another.
-Our members are not limited to their own learning curve—they have ready access to the collective knowledge of 83 organizations that collectively leverage over $4.4 billion of resources annually.
+Our members are not limited to their own learning curve—they have ready access to the collective knowledge of 110,000 employees that collectively leverage over $4.4 billion of resources annually.

 - Representation: We advocate in washington dc for effective development